Ending human trafficking

 Human trafficking is on the rise.

-Climate change, the pandemic, the war in Ukraine and other global conflicts are factors driving the disturbing increase.
+Climate change, the impact of the Covid-19 pandemic, the war in Ukraine and other global conflicts are factors driving the disturbing increase.

 New ILO estimates reveal that over 50 million people are trapped in modern slavery, up 10 million from previous estimates.
 This is nearly one in every 150 people in the world.